LunarLogician007/Convener-Assignment-/TECH/ROS/readme.md

 ## Autonomous Navigation on TurtleBot3 using ROS 2 and Docker

 Aim :- To implement **autonomous navigation** on the **TurtleBot3** platform by leveraging the standard ROS 2 packages as outlined in the official [TurtleBot3 documentation](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).
-The development environment will utilize the previously configured Docker image used for the **fROSty 2024** Bootcamp by ERC , ensuring consistency and portability across systems.
+The development environment will utilize the previously configured Docker image used for the [**fROSty 2024** Bootcamp by ERC](https://github.com/erciitb/fROSty-winter-2024)

 ### System Architecture